-The "meaningful use" Electronic Health Record incentive program offers an immediate opportunity to advance the technological foundation for care plans, and the process of care (and ultimately wellness) planning.
-The HIT Policy Committee is currently considering objectives for Stage 3 of meaningful use.
-The following set of overarching principles is a consumer-directed starting place for building the concept of a "care plan" into health IT (with detail listed below).
+The Electronic Health Record "Meaningful Use" incentive program offers an immediate opportunity to advance the technological foundation for care plans, and the process of care (and ultimately wellness) planning.
+The following set of overarching principles is a consumer-directed starting place for building the functionality to support care planning into health IT.